 Of course, the overall approach above should not be overestimated.
-It is evident that not any hypothesis in which one State pushes another to act differently to how, in the absence of its intervention, it would otherwise have acted may represent coercive interference.
-In fact, for the purpose of the configurability of coercion it is necessary that the target State is, in fact, 'forced', i.e. it has no other choice or possibility 26, which mostly translates into its unawareness of being manipulated, it not being sufficient or relevant that the same has consciously modified its behaviour simply because it considers it to be advantageous (or to avoid a disadvantage).
+It is evident that not any hypothesis in which one state pushes another to act differently to how, in the absence of its intervention, it would otherwise have acted may represent coercive interference.
+In fact, for the purpose of the configurability of coercion, it is necessary that the target state is, in fact, "forced" (i.e., it has no other choice or option), [26] which mostly translates into its unawareness of being manipulated, it not being sufficient or relevant that the same has consciously modified its behaviour simply because it considers it to be advantageous (or to avoid a disadvantage).

-Therefore, cases of foreign influence, such as a public campaign promoted by a foreign State aimed at inducing another State to act in a determined way (e.g., to ratify a treaty) or the endorsement of a foreign leader in favour of the election of a candidate through the media 27 cannot be considered a violation of the obligation to abstain from interfering with the internal affairs of a State.
+Therefore, cases of foreign influence, such as a public campaign promoted by a foreign state aimed at inducing another state to act in a determined way (e.g., to ratify a treaty) or the endorsement of a foreign leader in favor of the election of a candidate through the media^[27] cannot be considered a violation of the obligation to abstain from interfering with the internal affairs of a state.
 In these cases, in fact, the character of coercivity is lacking.
-And even cyber operations aimed at influencing a State to comply with an international obligation would not constitute a violation of the principle of non-intervention inasmuch as the subject matter is not among those in which the State "is permitted to decide freely" under Nicaragua28 since the international obligation externalizes ipso iure compliance beyond the scope of the domestic jurisdiction29.
+And even cyber operations aimed at influencing a state to comply with an international obligation would not constitute a violation of the principle of nonintervention inasmuch as the subject matter is not among those in which the state "is permitted to decide freely" under Nicaragua^[28] since the international obligation externalizes ipso iure compliance beyond the scope of the domestic jurisdiction.[29]

-Consequently, it is not easy to achieve a unitary reconstruction of the regime of foreign intervention aimed at meddling in elections through the spread of fake news, but it is necessary to carry out a holistic check on a case by case $basis^{30}$.

-Therefore, the interference of a foreign State in the electoral process of another State may result in different legal qualifications, depending on the activities carried out.
-Thus, cyber election interference resulting in propaganda, or dissemination of real news or, on the contrary, fake news, in order to influence foreign political and electoral processes, will be subject to a different regime depending on the existence and the degree of coercion.
+Consequently, it is not easy to achieve a unitary reconstruction of a regime of foreign intervention aimed at meddling in elections through the spread of fake news, but it is necessary to carry out a holistic check on a case-by-case basis.[30]
+Therefore, the interference of a foreign state in the electoral process of another state may result in different legal qualifications, depending on the activities carried out.
+Thus, cyber election interference resulting in propaganda; the dissemination of real news; or, on the contrary, fake news, in order to influence foreign political and electoral processes will be subject to a different regime, depending on the existence and the degree of coercion.

-For this reason, for example, the lawfulness of public propaganda activities promoted by a foreign State has been affirmed: publicity, in fact, excludes the element of coercion, and thus such activity - although it may represent an unfriendly act - cannot be said to be wrongful, at least with respect to the prohibition of interference, unless a different prohibition at the level of a specific rule is provided31.
+For this reason, for example, the lawfulness of public propaganda activities promoted by a foreign state has been affirmed: publicity, in fact, excludes the element of coercion, and thus such activity-although it may represent an unfriendly act-cannot be said to be wrongful, at least with respect to the prohibition of interference, unless a different prohibition at the level of a specific rule is provided.[31]